Skip to main content Skip to footer

 The Great Gear & Ski Sale

 Bring your outdoor equipment to sell or get in on some great bargains & buy.
-Registration forms to sell your gear are ready.
+Registration forms to sell your gear can be downloaded, prepared, and brought to campus with you and your gear at 9:30am.
 Backcountry skis to winter canvas tents.
 Ice skates to kites.
 Winter boots to down jackets.
 All are welcome.

 The Deep Freeze Chili Feed

 Bundle up and grab your bowl for this traditional winter favorite: chili & freshly baked cornbread.
 Hot chili (your choice: vegetarian or meat) is cooked up in the kettle and enjoyed in the company of other hearty winterers.
-Details coming later this fall!
+Hot chili (your choice: vegetarian or meat) is cooked up in the kettle and enjoyed in the company of other hearty winterers. $10/person paid at the door/ Kids 8 and under eat free.
+Blue Building.

 50 Years of Adventure Travel, Tim Cahill